Actively Recruiting

 - Current use of supplemental oxygen

-- Receipt of live vaccine within 30 days prior to first dose (non-live vaccines allowed)
+- Receipt of live or live-attenuated vaccine within 30 days before first dose (other vaccines allowed)

 AI-Screening